No Trump For President In 2020? His Name May Be Taken Off Maryland Ballots If Bill Passes About No Tax Returns

-President Donald Trump has made it clear that he will be seeking re-election in 2020, with Trump recently stating that fact, as reported by the New York Times.
-Even though the next presidential election is about 1,000 days away, if one bill passes and President Trump still hasn’t released his tax returns by 2020, Trump’s name might not appear on the presidential ballot at all for Maryland voters.
+President Donald Trump has made it clear that he will be seeking re-election in 2020, recently stating that fact, as reported by the New York Times.
+Even though the next presidential election is about 1,000 days away, if one bill passes and the president still hasn’t released his tax returns by 2020, Trump’s name might not appear on the presidential ballot at all for Maryland voters.

-As reported by The Washington Post, Senator Paul G. Pinsky, a Democrat out of Prince George’s County, Maryland, has sponsored a bill that won’t allow presidential candidates’ names to appear on ballots across the state until their income tax returns have been released to the public.
+As reported by the Washington Post, Senator Paul G. Pinsky, a Democrat out of Prince George’s County, Maryland, has sponsored a bill that won’t allow presidential candidates’ names to appear on ballots across the state until their income tax returns have been released to the public.
 Thus far, the bill has found favor with the Maryland Senate, which gave a nod of approval to the bill on Thursday.
 With a final vote on the controversial bill expected on Friday, the bill could set a precedence for how much information presidential candidates will be allowed to hide if they want their names to appear on ballots in order to get votes.

 The bill comes in the wake of Trump refusing to release his tax returns, a move that 91 percent of Democrats believe he should take, while a mere 30 percent of Republicans believe the same, reports The Hill.
-As such, the new bill requiring presidential candidates to release their tax returns in order to move forward in the presidential process by having their names placed on statewide ballots is being called partisan by opponents, who accuse Pinsky of taking an obvious jab at Trump.
+As such, the new bill requiring presidential candidates to release their tax returns in order to move forward in the election process by having their names placed on statewide ballots is being called partisan by opponents, who accuse Pinsky of taking an obvious jab at Trump.

 White House responds to online petitions, won't address one demanding Trump release his tax returns https://t.co/NwpQiGlsHB pic.twitter.com/JeuMvmQ8vG